aws-samples/aws-saas-factory-bootcamp/Lab3.md

 <p align="center"><img src="./images/lab3/part2/iam_add_request_condition.png" alt="Lab 3 Part 2 Step 6 IAM Policy Add Request Condition"/></p>

-This process created a new **request condition** for our policy that now indicates that the value of our partition key in our DynamoDB table must include the tenant identifier when you user attempts to access items in the table.
+This process created a new **request condition** for our policy that now indicates that the value of our partition key in our DynamoDB table must match the tenant identifier when you user attempts to access items in the table.

 **Step 7** - We now want to repeat this same process for **TenantTwo**.
 Complete steps 2-6 again replacing all references to TenantOne with **TenantTwo**.
 This will ensure that TenantTwo is also protected.